terenzio/URL-Shortening-Service/README.md

 - **Bandwidth Estimates: 100:1 read to write ratio**
   - Incoming read data = 200 new URLs per second * 0.5 KB = 100 KB per second
   - Outgoing write data = 20 000 redirections per second * 0.5 KB = 10 MB per second
-- **Memory Estimates: 1% of the total URLs are accessed per day**
+- **Memory Estimates: Based on the Pareto Principle 20% of the total URLs are accessed per day**
   - 20k redirections per second * 3600 seconds * 24 hours =~ 1.7 billion redirections per day
-  - Assume we need to cache 20% of the daily redirections, which will be 0.2 * 1.7 billion * 0.5 KB =~ 170 GB
+  - Following the Pareto Principle we need to cache 20% of the daily redirections, this will lead to 0.2 * 1.7 billion * 0.5 KB =~ 170 GB of memory usage

 ## Architecture Philosophy: Domain-Driven Design (DDD)